Theme

 Lab-oriented breadth

-The notable angle is the breadth of scientific and biomedical workflow areas suggested by the repository rather than one isolated task.
+The public materials cover a broad set of scientific and biomedical workflow areas suggested by the repository rather than one isolated task.

 Availability